Ilhasoft/bothub-webapp/CONTRIBUTING.md

 # How to Contribute

-Bothub is an open source project, so we made this document to make de the process for contributing clear and answers some questions that you may have.
+Bothub is an open source project, so we made this document to make the process for contributing clear and answers some questions that you may have.

 ## Branch Organization
 You can submit all changes to the `staging branch`, where we do whole our tests for new features

 ## Flags for your branch